Jay Hottinger: Committee assignments

 In 2018, Hottinger defeated Melinda Miller in the general election for the 31st district.

+Abortion legislation

+In 2019, Hackett co-sponsored Ohio Senate Bill 23, also known as the "Heartbeat Bill."
+The legislation bans abortions once a fetal heartbeat is detectable—typically around six weeks into pregnancy—and does not include exceptions for rape or incest.
+Governor Mike DeWine signed the bill into law on April 11, 2019.

+Hackett’s support for the bill was consistent with his broader legislative record supporting abortion restrictions.
+SB 23 became a focal point of national debate and faced immediate legal challenges upon passage.

+In 2022, a Hamilton County judge issued a temporary restraining order halting enforcement of the bill, restoring legal abortion access in Ohio up to 22 weeks of pregnancy while litigation proceeded.

 Controversies

 On April 23, 2016, Laura Bischoff of The Dayton Daily News reported that Hottinger posted a racist joke on Instagram, which he later retracted.
 The joke, disparaging Asian Americans, was condemned by both Ohio Democratic Party Chairman David Pepper and Kathy Chen, executive director of Asian American Community Services.
 Initially, Hottinger told an interviewer that there was nothing problematic about the joke, but he later recanted, stating, "It was inappropriate of me to put it up so I took it down and apologized."